Legal Remedies If A Home Seller Lies or Conceals a Defect in Michigan

 Did the Seller Know About the Problem and Have a Duty to Disclose It to You?

 Prior to selling a house, a Michigan seller is required to inform the buyer of certain property conditions by way of a Seller Disclosure Statement.
 (See Mich.
 Comp.
-Laws Ann. § 565.951.)
-(Also see "Home Sellers in Michigan: Your Disclosure Obligations" for more information.)
-If the seller intentionally misrepresents or withholds information on the disclosure statement, you may pursue legal action against the seller for fraud or misrepresentation.
+Laws § 565.951.)
+(Also see Home Sellers in Michigan: Your Disclosure Obligations for more information.)
+If the seller intentionally misrepresents or withholds information on the disclosure statement, you may pursue legal action against them for fraud or misrepresentation.

 To establish fraud or misrepresentation, you must also prove that you relied on the seller's statements.
 (See the case of Roberts v.
 Saffell, 760 N.W.2d 715 (Mich.
 2008).)
-This is sometimes difficult to prove if you have hired a home inspector or other professionals to inspect the property.
+Reliance is sometimes difficult to prove if you have hired a home inspector or other professionals to inspect the property.
 In that case, the seller might claim that you did not rely on the seller's statement, but instead obtained your own assessment of the property.

 Although a seller's broker in Michigan has no legal obligation to disclose property defect information to the buyer, and is not liable for the seller's misrepresentations about the property, there is still a possibility that the broker may have some legal liability.
 (Alfiero v.
 Bertorelli, 295 N.W.2d 772 (2012)).
-If you can prove that the broker acted together with the seller to conceal or misrepresent information, the broker may be legally liable for fraud or misrepresentation.
+If you can prove that the broker acted together with the home seller to conceal or misrepresent information, the broker might be legally liable for fraud or misrepresentation.
 (Mich.
 Comp.
-Laws Ann. § 565.965).
+Laws § 565.965).

-As discussed above concerning seller liability, the difficulty will be in proving that the broker intentionally misrepresented or worked together with the seller to intentionally misrepresent information (see "What Real Estate Brokers in Michigan Must Disclose About a Property" for more information about broker liability).
+As discussed above concerning seller liability, the difficulty will be in proving that the broker intentionally misrepresented or worked with the seller to misrepresent information (see What Real Estate Brokers in Michigan Must Disclose About a Property for more information about broker liability).

 Should the Home Inspector Have Spotted the Problem and Brought It to Your Attention?

-If you suspect that the seller concealed a property defect, or find yourself in situation where you need help, please consult an experienced local real estate lawyer.
+If you suspect that the home seller concealed a property defect, or you find yourself in situation where you need help, please consult an experienced local real estate lawyer.
 The laws can be complicated, and are best interpreted by professionals who handle such matters every day.

 Talk to a Lawyer